blueputty01/md-to-anki/README.md

 The title of the markdown file is used as the tag for the imported notes. `-` in the title denotes a subtag (replaced with ::).

+Alternatively, use headings in the markdown file to denote tags.
+The first heading will be the main tag, and the second heading will be the subtag, etc.

 ### Example:

 Folder set up in `deckConsts.py` is `"math::math240": "blueputty01/math240/"`.
 A markdown file is processed at